-The runtime next searches parent assemblies, as in the previous step, through many potential levels.
+The runtime next searches parent assemblies, as in the previous three steps, through many potential levels.
 Each culture has only one parent, but a parent might have its own parent.
 The search for parent cultures stops when a culture's Parent property returns CultureInfo.InvariantCulture; for resource fallback, the invariant culture is not considered a parent culture or a culture that can have resources.

 The default resource is the only resource that is compiled with the main assembly.
-Unless you specify a satellite assembly using the NeutralResourcesLanguageAttribute, it is the ultimate fallback (final parent).
-Therefore, it is strongly suggested that you always include a default set of resources in your main assembly.
-This helps to ensure that exceptions are not thrown.
+Unless you specify a satellite assembly by using the NeutralResourcesLanguageAttribute attribute, it is the ultimate fallback (final parent).
+Therefore, we recommend that you always include a default set of resources in your main assembly.
+This helps prevent exceptions from being thrown.
 By including a default resource file you provide a fallback for all resources, and ensure that at least one resource is always present for the user, even if it is not culturally specific.

-Finally, if the runtime does not find a resource for a default (fallback) culture, an exception is thrown indicating that the resource could not be found.
+Finally, if the runtime does not find a resource for a default (fallback) culture, an MissingManifestResourceException or MissingSatelliteAssemblyException exception is thrown to indicate that the resource could not be found.

-As an example of how the search for a requested resource is conducted, suppose the user requests a resource localized for Mexican Spanish.
-In accordance with the resource naming conventions described above, the runtime first searches the global assembly cache for the assembly matching the requested culture, "es-MX".
-Not finding it, the runtime then searches the directory of the currently executing assembly for an "es-MX" directory.
-Failing that, the runtime searches the global assembly cache again for a parent assembly reflecting the appropriate fallback culture — in this case, "es" (Spanish).
-If the parent assembly is not found, the runtime searches all potential levels of parent assemblies for the "es-MX" culture until a corresponding resource is found.
+For example, suppose the application requests a resource localized for Spanish (Mexico) (the es-MX culture).
+The runtime first searches the global assembly cache for the assembly that matches-MX, but doesn't find it.
+The runtime then searches the directory of the currently executing assembly for an es-MX directory.
+Failing that, the runtime searches the global assembly cache again for a parent assembly that reflects the appropriate fallback culture — in this case, es (Spanish).
+If the parent assembly is not found, the runtime searches all potential levels of parent assemblies for the es-MX culture until it finds a corresponding resource.
 If a resource is not found, the runtime uses the resource for the default culture.